This page is about our financial early retirement plan. If you want to know more about us and why we’re doing this, head over to the About page.

 Our financial plan encompasses three major phases, one of which is now complete:

-1. The accumulation phase, a total of six years, four of them laser-focused, of aggressive saving and mortgage paydown, to build our assets to support early retirement.
+1. The accumulation phase, a total of six years, four of them laser-focused, of aggressive saving and mortgage paydown, to build our assets to support early retirement without ever needing to earn income again.
 (Completed)

-2. The early retirement phase, when we’re living somewhat modestly off our taxable investments and rental income, and we get our health care through private health insurance.
+2. The early retirement phase, when we’re living somewhat modestly off our taxable investments and rental income (and a very limited amount of side hustling in the first year only), and we get our health care through private health insurance.
 (Current phase)

 3. The traditional retirement phase, after Mark turns 59 1/2, when we’ll live a little larger off our tax-advantaged/tax-deferred investments — 401(k)s and IRAs — and get our health care through Medicare (or its future successor).
 (Future phase)